MultimodalUniverse/MultimodalUniverse/scripts/gz3d/README.md

 ```
 This will download all of the FITS files, group them into folders for each healpix value they belong to.
 In each folder a single sample is then represented as a single hdf5 file.
 The full data is approximately 8GB in size.
 The direct download is likely rate limited by the host.

-> NOTE: The downloaded fits files are deleted if the `--keep_fits` flag is not set.

 <!-- We suggest downloading the data using globus from a registered host. -->